 - 2018: Costo Chair Cliff E. Trafzer (History) received the Lifetime Achievement Award from American Indian Historians at the Western History Conference.

 - 2017: Allison Hedge Coke (Creative Writing) invited Michell Raheja (English) and Gerald Clarke (Ethnic Studies) to be part of an annual United Nations panel dedicated to Indigenous Writers representing challenged communities.
-In 2017, Hedge Coke got the opportunity to direct the UN panel.
+In 2017, Hedge Coke was invited to field the forum panel.
 Raheja chaired the UN panel discussion and Clarke hosted the guest Native American authors.
 It is the only Indigenous literature panel at the UN forum and the first time UCR and CCNN participated officially in the forum.

 - 2012: Oregon State University Press publishes The Indian School on Magnolia Avenue: Voices and Images from Sherman Institute, co-edited by Clifford E. Trafzer (History, Costo Endowment Chair) and Lorene Sisquoc (Cahuilla, Ft.
 Sill Apache).
 Sisquoc was born in Riverside and serves as curator and culture traditions leader at Sherman Indian High School Museum.

 - Spring: Medicine Ways